 Now, their classic proverbs have been recorded and people of any culture can learn from these wise words.

 Traditions have continued to be inherited by members of Native American tribes and modern leaders have added their wisdom to that of their ancestors.

-As you read these Native American quotes and proverbs, think about what you can learn from their words.
+As you read these Native American quotes and proverbs, consider what you can learn from their words.

-Don’t forget to also read our list of culture quotes about our ways of life.
+Don’t forget to read our list of culture quotes about our ways of life.